-The data collected during this study help demonstrate that adding a fixed biofilm support media in an aerated lagoon is beneficial for increasing the duration of seasonal nitrification even if the system is subject to a high average organic loading rate (5.8 gCBOD5/m2·d).
-Indeed, a comparison of the studied system's performance with simulated performance for a suspended growth system showed that a significant extension of the nitrification period was made possible thanks to the presence of biofilm.
-The extension is observed at the end of the nitrification period.
-During the nitrification period, un-ionized ammonia percent and therefore effluent toxicity is also reduced.
-During the colder months, however, competition for DO and space between heterotrophs and nitrifying autotrophs combined with the lack of thermal energy make it challenging to nitrify.
-A quantity of nitrates representing 4% of influent TN were produced on average during this period, suggesting a retention of active autotrophic nitrifying biomass in the biofilm during winter.
-The collected data also show that nitrification is sensitive to the presence in the reactors of significant quantities of particulate matter originating from the resuspension of sediments during their anaerobic digestion after winter.
-Nitrification loss was observed during the warmer months (digestion active period) because of either a lack of DO in the biofilm caused by an increase of biofilm thickness or a decrease of the SRT caused by an increase of biofilm detachment or a combination of both.
-Model-based analysis of the complete system should be conducted to validate these mechanisms and quantify their importance.
-The model would also be useful to better understand autotrophic biomass activity in the biofilm at cold temperature.
+The data collected during this study help demonstrate that adding a fixed biofilm support media in an aerated lagoon is beneficial for increasing the duration of seasonal nitrification even if the system is subject to a high organic loading rate.
+A comparison between the studied system and a simulated suspended growth system suggests that the presence of biofilm in the lagoon allows an extension of the nitrification period with approximately 1 month during fall, at the end of the nitrification period.
+Un-ionized ammonia percentage, and therefore effluent toxicity, is also reduced during the nitrification period, coinciding with the period during which receiving waters are most sensitive to effluent discharges.
+During winter, nitrate is still produced within the system, thus suggesting year-long retention of active nitrifying biomass in the biofilm.
+Nitrification inside the biofilm reactors was also shown to be negatively impacted by the presence of particulate matter originating from the resuspension of sediments caused by anaerobic digestion.
+Model-based analysis of the complete system must be conducted to confidently identify the mechanisms causing this sensitivity and better understand autotrophic biomass activity in the biofilm at cold temperatures.